Klipsch The One Review

 • Limited features for the price

-The One is part of what Klipsch calls its Heritage Wireless range and adopts a number of style calling cards from the full-size Heritage loudspeaker series – including the Cornwall III that was part of Beautiful System back in HFC 440 – and comes in a choice of ebony (pictured) and walnut wood veneer finishes.
+The One is part of what Klipsch calls its Heritage Wireless range and adopts a number of style calling cards from the full-size Heritage loudspeaker series – including the Cornwall IV that was comes in a choice of ebony (pictured) and walnut wood veneer finishes.
 This is partnered with a speaker grille made from a similar heavy weave to those that are found on the full-size models, along with copper-plated controls.
 The result is a speaker that looks and feels completely different to anything else in the test, but builds on the brand’s retro identity in the process.
 The only real drawback to the design is that while it can be battery powered, it’s larger dimensions and lack of carrying handle mean it’s unlikely to be seen as truly portable.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.